gnachman/iterm2-website/source/_includes/3.3/documentation-toolbelt-menu.md

 #### Toolbelt > Recent Directories
 This toggles the visibility of the Recent Directories tool.
 It shows recently used directories sorted by a combination of recency and frequency of use.
 You must install <a href="shell_integration.html">Shell Integration</a> for this to know your directory history.
 You can right click a directory to open a context menu that allows you to "start" a directory.
 This keeps it pinned at the bottom of the list so it's easy to find.

+## Custom Tools
+Scripts using the <a href="/python-api">Python API</a> may register custom tools.
+Those will also appear in this menu.
+See the <a href="/python-api/examples/broadcast.html">Asymmetric Broadcast Input</a> script for a working example.